vrutkovs/flint/README.md

 - **Extensible functionality** with Model Control Protocol (MCP) servers
 - **Intelligent automation** with scheduled tasks and contextual responses

-Whether you're analyzing images, controlling your smart home, managing your calendar, or just chatting with AI, Flint handles it all through a simple Telegram interface.
+Whether you're analyzing images, checking the weather, managing your calendar, or just chatting with AI, Flint handles it all through a simple Telegram interface.

 ## 🚀 Key Features